 - Thermaltake Overseer RX-I full tower case, supplied by Thermaltake

 Test Configuration – Software

-- Nvidia GeForce 350.12 WHQL drivers for the GTX 980.
+- Nvidia GeForce 353.62 WHQL drivers and GeForce 355.82 WHQL drivers for the GTX 980 Ti including for SLI.
 High Quality, prefer maximum performance, single display.

 - AA enabled as noted in games; all in-game settings are specified with 16xAF always applied; 16xAF forced in control panel for Crysis.